bodzio528/FS22_LeaseToOwn/README.md

 ## Description
 In general, lease-to-own refers to methods by which a lease contract provides for the tenant to eventually purchase the property.
 One common lease-to-own strategy is to include an option to purchase provision in the lease.
-This clause states that the tenant may purchase the leased premises during a particular time period and according to terms specified in the lease.
+This clause states that the tenant may purchase the leased premises during a particular time period and according to terms specified in the lease agreement.

 This mod enable to purchase leased equipment at the price reduced by the paid leasing installments.
 The residual value of the post-lease vehicle is 22% of the initial value.